 The decedent must have lost their life while performing the duties of their job or from causes that were introduced by their job.
-To receive benefits for the loss of your loved one, you must meet certain requirements in the state of Pennsylvania.
+To receive benefits for the loss of your loved one, you must meet specific requirements in the state of Pennsylvania.

 To receive workers’ compensation death benefits, you must be:

-- A spouse of the person who was killed.
+- A spouse of the decedent.